 SHRM urges this practice, pointing out, “The use of a buddy system may accelerate the productivity of new hires and enhance job satisfaction making it easier for employers to retain individuals.”
 Hanno, a UX design company which has been 100 percent remote since they were founded, has developed a way to onboard people that includes this buddy concept.
 They state, “That mentoring component has been really important–those first weeks of joining a remote team as a new employee can be a real challenge, so having a buddy to help you out and guide you through all the things you can’t necessarily see is really handy.”

 4) Engage managers in the onboarding process

 “When managers take an active role in onboarding, employees are 3.4 times as likely to strongly agree that their onboarding experience was exceptional,” according to Gallup.
 Recognition from managers right from the start is vital in building relationships with remote employees, and a direct supervisor can recognize and reward new employees every time they accomplish a major onboarding milestone.
-A recent Achievers report found that 90 percent of employees say they’re motivated to work harder when they receive some recognition and 30 percent feel “not very” or “not at all” valued by supervisors.
+A recent Engagement and Retention Report found that 90 percent of employees say they’re motivated to work harder when they receive some recognition and 30 percent feel “not very” or “not at all” valued by supervisors.
 Managers also have a key role in collaborating with HR to nurture a company-wide culture of recognition.
 When organizations build a culture of recognition, they are 2.5 times more likely to see an increase in employee engagement and 79 percent more likely to give their employer brand a high rating.

 5) Prioritize recognition and rewards